|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 THE SIMPLICITY OF SODIUM:

 For power reactors, from a material cost perspective, sodium as the primary coolant has the advantage that it is inherently inexpensive.
 The disadvantages of sodium are almost entirely related to its potential chemical interaction with air and water and its low specific heat as compared to water.

-When a fast neutron hits a sodium atom nucleus a stable fluorine atom and a He-4 atom are produced.
+When a very fast neutron hits a sodium atom nucleus a stable fluorine atom and a He-4 atom are produced.
 The fluorine atom immediately chemically combines with another sodium atom to produce a NaF sludge which sinks to the bottom of the primary sodium pool.
 The He-4 is a harmless off gas.
 When a thermal neutron is absorbed by a sodium atom after about 15 hours a stable magnesium atom is produced.
 The magnesium is more dense than liquid sodium and again forms a pool bottom sludge.

 In the event of a fuel tube wall failure the use of sodium both inside and outside the fuel tube minimizes the flow of fission products from inside the fuel tube to outside the fuel tube.

 These simple properties indicate that the primary coolant should be metallic sodium.

 The choice of sodium as the primary coolant forces the thickness of the protective layer of sodium between the fuel assembly and other objects to be about 3 m.
-The heat exchangers and pool walls so protected have very long operating lives.
+Then the heat exchangers and pool walls so protected have very long operating lives.
 Sodium has a relatively large thermal coefficient of expansion and a high thermal conductivity which contribute to natural primary coolant circulation and stable reactor primary coolant temperature control.